 - Get exclusive access to the pitch and changing rooms on a stadium tour

 - Get some tickets for an AFL match and enjoy the electric atmosphere of a live game!

 Optus Stadium is east of the city center just over the bridge, on the Burswood Peninsula.
-With views of the picturesque Swan River and Perth city in the west and the foothills in the east, this 60,000 seater stadium hosts a variety of sports and entertainment events including Australian Football League, cricket, soccer, rugby plus large-scale music concerts.
+With views of the picturesque Swan River and Perth city in the west and the foothills in the east, this 60,000 seater stadium hosts a variety of sports and entertainment events.
+The spectacles staged here range from Australian Football League, cricket, soccer, rugby plus large-scale music concerts.